 Our favorite beaches in Dalmatia are Nugal Beach near Makarska, Duba beach near Zivogosce, and lovely, wild beaches south of Drasnice.
-The most famed beach is Punta Rata beach in Brela.
+The most famous beach is Punta Rata beach in Brela.

-Nightlife at the majority of tourist resorts in Dalmatia consists of bar crawling, and clubbing until wee hours.
+Nightlife at the majority of tourist resorts in Dalmatia consists of bar crawling and clubbing until the wee hours.
 Smaller towns get quiet after midnight.

 The most popular party destinations in Dalmatia are Tisno, on the island of Murter, Zrce, on the island of Pag, Hvar Town, on the island of Hvar, Split, Dubrovnik, and Zadar.

 Tisno became a popular nightlife spot after Garden moved from Zadar to this small island.
 There are various parties with electronic music, and boat parties, going day and night, throughout July and August.
 Popular events include Electric Elephant, SunceBeat, and Sound Wave Festival.